-The Authority's fiscal year end is November 30 and each of the Contracting Party's fiscal year end is September 30.
-Accordingly, each Contracting Party must provide updated information by March 31 in each year and the Authority must provide updated information by May 31 in each year, unless any Contracting Party or the Authority, as applicable, changes its fiscal year.
+The Authority's fiscal year end is November 30 and each of the Contracting Party's fiscal year end is September 30, except for Circle T Municipal Utility District No. 1 and Circle T Municipal Utility District No. 3, which end on December 31.
+Accordingly, each Contracting Party must provide updated information by March 31 in each year and the Authority must provide updated information by May 31 in each year, unless any Contracting Party or the

+Authority, as applicable, changes its fiscal year.
 If any Contracting Party or the Authority change their fiscal year, such Contracting Party or the Authority, as applicable, will notify the MSRB of the change.